Vermont College of Fine Arts logo

 Key Highlights

-• Became an affiliate college of the esteemed California Institute of the Arts (CalArts) in April 2024.
+• Became an affiliate college of the California Institute of the Arts (CalArts) in April 2024.

-• Future residencies for its MFA programs will be hosted on the CalArts campus in Los Angeles starting January 2025.
+• Will host residencies on the CalArts campus in the Los Angeles metro starting January 2025.

-• Its historical roots include an early faculty member, Clark T. Hinman, who became the first president of Northwestern University.
+• An early faculty member, Clark T. Hinman, later became the first president of Northwestern University.

 Timeline